dagster-io/dagster/docs/docs-beta/docs/tutorial/etl-tutorial/02-create-and-materialize-assets.md

 ## 1. Create a Definitions object

-In Dagster, the [Definitions](/api/definitions) object is where you define and organize various components within your project, such as assets and resources.
+In Dagster, the [Definitions API docs](/todo) object is where you define and organize various components within your project, such as assets and resources.

 Open the `definitions.py` file in the `etl_tutorial` directory and copy the following code into it: